Answers to common questions

-We will usually have an assistant in the room during the procedure to pass instruments.
+Dr Dick Beatty has an assistant in the room during the procedure.

-However, some guys do not want an assistant in the room during the procedure.
-This is not a problem – please just let Dr Dick know at the time.
-The doctor is happy to perform the procedure without assistance.
+However, some guys do not want (for whatever reason) an assistant in the room during the procedure.
+This is not a problem – please just let Dr Dick know during the pre-snip consultation.

 How Long Does it Take?